-- Marijuana Product is packaged within a Child-Resistant Container prior to transport or transfer to another Retail Marijuana Establishment. - 3.
+- A. Applicability.
+This rule shall apply to all Retail Marijuana Products manufactured on or after February 1, 2015. - B. Packaging of Retail Marijuana Product by a Retail Marijuana Products Manufacturing Facility - 1.
+General Standard. - Every Retail Marijuana Products_Manufacturing Facility must ensure that each Container holding a Retail Marijuana Product is placed in a Shipping Container prior to transport or transfer to another Retail Marijuana Establishment. - 2.
+Single-Serving Edible Retail Marijuana Product. - Every Retail Marijuana Products Manufacturing Facility must ensure that each Single-Serving Edible Retail Marijuana Product is packaged within a Child-Resistant Container prior to transport or transfer to another Retail Marijuana Establishment. - b2.5.
 Bundled Single-Serving Edible Retail Marijuana Product.
-A Retail Marijuana Products Manufacturing Facility may bundle Single-Serving Edible Retail Marijuana Products that are packaged in Child-Resistant packaging and labeled pursuant to Rule R 1004.5(B) into a larger package that does not need to be Child-Resistant so long as: - a.
-The total amount of active THC contained within the larger package does not exceed 100 milligrams; - b.
-The larger package complies with the Universal Symbol labeling requirement of subsubparagraph (B)(1)(i) of this rule R 1004; and - The larger package complies with the Serving Size and Total Active THC Statement requirement of subsubparagraph (B)(2)(c) of this rule R 1004. - 4.
+A Retail Marijuana Products Manufacturing Facility may bundle Single-Serving Edible Retail Marijuana Products that are packaged in Child-Resistant packaging and labeled pursuant to Rule R 1004.5(C) into a larger package that does not need to be Child-Resistant so long as the total amount of active THC contained within the bundled package does not exceed 100 milligrams and the external packaging complies with the Serving Size and Total Active THC Statement requirement of subparagraph (C)(2)(c) of this rule. - 3.
 Multiple-Serving Edible Retail Marijuana Product.

-Every Retail Marijuana its Child-Resistant effectiveness for multiple openings prior to transport or transfer to another Retail Marijuana Establishment. - 5.
-Retail Marijuana Product that is not Edible Retail Marijuana Product.
-Every Retail Marijuana Products Manufacturing Facility must ensure that each Retail Marijuana Product that is not an Edible Retail Marijuana Product is individually packaged within a Container prior to transport or transfer to another Retail Marijuana Establishment. - B. Labeling of Retail Marijuana Product Containers by a Retail Marijuana Products
+- Every Retail Marijuana Products Manufacturing Facility must ensure that each Multiple-Serving Edible Marijuana Product is packaged within a Child-Resistant Container that maintains its Child-Resistant effectiveness for multiple openings prior to transport or transfer to another Retail Marijuana Establishment. - 4.
+Liquid Edible Retail Marijuana Product. - a.
+Liquid Edible Retail Marijuana Product that contains no more than one Standardized Serving Of Marijuana.
+A Retail Marijuana Products Manufacturing Facility must ensure that each product complies with subparagraph (B)(2)(a) of this rule. - b.
+Liquid Edible Retail Marijuana Product that contains more than one Standardized Serving Of Marijuana. - A Retail Marijuana Products Manufacturing Facility must ensure that each product is packaged in a Child-Resistant Container that maintains its Child-Resistant effectiveness for multiple openings; and - ii.
+The Container shall clearly demark each Standardized Serving Of Marijuana in a way that enables a reasonable person to intuitively determine how much of the product constitutes a single serving of active THC.
+The portion of the Container that clearly demarks each Standardized Serving Of Marijuana need not be Opaque; OR - iii.
+The Container shall include a device that allows a reasonable person to intuitively measure and serve a single serving of active THC. - 5.
+Retail Marijuana Product that is not Edible Retail Marijuana Product. - Every Retail Marijuana Products Manufacturing Facility must ensure that each Retail Marijuana Product that is not an Edible Retail Marijuana Product is individually packaged within a Container prior to transport or transfer to another Retail Marijuana Establishment. - C. Labeling of Retail Marijuana Product Containers by a Retail Marijuana Products